AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 > As the representative of non-relational databases DynamoDB doesn't support composite queries based on joins or complicated transactions.

-Distinctive feature of this database is the principle of payment based on the limit of volume held but not on the storage size capacity of data.
-However you should interact with the size of objects between 1 byte and 400KB for effective queries (writing, reading).
+Distinctive feature of this database is the principle of payment based on the limit of volume held but not on the storage size data capacity.
+However you should interact in the size of objects between 1 byte and 400KB for effective queries (writing, reading).
 If there are larger objects (for example not structured BLOB-objects) you may work with the following bundle of services: Amazon S3 - for storaging information, but DynamoDB - pointer on it.

 ## DynamoDB Customizable Services